vigenere23/vigenere23/README.md

 - User-oriented Web UIs that are fully responsive, inclusive and carefully designed
 - Domain-Driven architectures based on flexible, extensible and reusable modules
-- Small librairies to make my life easier (like [@gabio/markdown-transpiler](https://github.com/vigenere23/gabio-markdown-transpiler))
+- Small librairies to make my life easier
 - Some sweet Docker setups, machines and pipelines
+- A multiprocess data pipeline for EMG signal analysis

 ### ❤️ What I love